Application Information for Transfer Students

 - The letter of standing, the official transcript and the statement of class rank must reflect the grades of the second semester of law school, and they are typically issued after grades for the second semester have been posted.

 Accepted students are required to have a final official transcript from the undergraduate degree-granting institution and, if applicable, the graduate degree-granting institution.
 All transcripts should be sent directly by the school(s) to LSAC’s CAS.

 Transfer of Credit and Degree Requirements

 Transfer applicants are accepted for either fall or spring semester.
 Applicants who have completed the equivalent of the first year of law school, typically 30 credit hours, from an ABA-approved law school may apply to transfer to the Charleston School of Law.
 No more than 30 credit hours will be accepted on transfer and apply toward a J.D. from the Charleston School of Law.
 Only courses in which a grade of “C” or better was earned will be accepted on transfer.
 The Charleston School of Law provides this information pursuant to ABA Standard 509.
-For more information about policies relating to transfer students, please follow this link to Transfer Student Policies.
+For more information about policies relating to transfer students, please follow this link.

 Credit for prior education or experience